-COMMODITIES OR SERVICES DETERMINED TO BE SUBJECT TO COMPETITION
+COMMODITIES OR SERVICES DETERMINED TO BE SUBJECT TO COMPETITION competition by the Public Service Commission

-- STATUTE: West Virginia Code §11-13B-2(b)(5) - EXCLUSION: Commodities or services which have been determined to be subject to competition by the Public Service Commission - VALUE: \$29.9 million per year
+STATUTE: West Virginia Code §11-13B-2(b)(5)

+EXCLUSION: Commodities or services which have been determined to be subject to

 On December 31 of each year, the Public Service Commission of West Virginia must submit to the State Tax Commissioner a list of telecommunications commodities or services that it determines to be subject to competition.
 These competitive commodities or services are excluded by law from the gross income of telecommunications businesses.
-As of December 31, 2007, the Public Service Commission has determined the following commodities or services to be subject to competition:
+As of December 31, 2011, the Public Service Commission has determined the following commodities or services to be subject to competition: